 Catches of hapuka have significantly increased in 2019 and especially 2020, and effort has also correspondingly increased (Figure 19a).
-The yearly catch composition was relatively variable, but hapuku wreckfish was the most commonly caught species in 2020 (Figure 22a).
-Hapuka are caught in the western SIOFA area, mainly subareas 2, 3a and 3b (Figure 22b).
+The yearly catch composition was relatively variable, but hapuku wreckfish was the most commonly caught species in the last years (Figure 22a).
+Hapuka are caught in the western SIOFA area, mainly Subareas 2, 3a and 3b (Figure 22b).

-Figure 22a and b - Yearly catch of hapuka (tonnes) and effort (10 thousand hooks) in the SIOFA area (upper panel, a) and in different SIOFA subareas (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
+Figure 22a and b - Yearly hapuka catch (t) and effort (10 thousand hooks) in the SIOFA area (upper panel, a) and in different SIOFA Subareas (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).